jordanweiss/starter-academic/content/authors/jw/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Jordan Weiss

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Postdoctoral Scholar <br> Data Science Fellow

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: University of California, Berkeley
   url: ""

 # Short bio (displayed in user profile at end of posts)